 Participants have the option to invest their salary deferrals into the Company's common stock.
-In addition, the Plan invests in shares of mutual funds managed by DWS.
-DWS acts as trustee for these investments as defined by the Plan.
-Transactions in such investments qualify as parties-in-interest transactions, which are exempt from the prohibited transaction rules.
+In addition, the Plan invests in shares of mutual funds and a common collective trust managed by T. Rowe Price, which acts as Trustee for these investments as defined by the Plan effective January 1, 2013.
+Prior to January 1, 2013, the Plan also invested in various investments managed by DWS, the former trustee.
+Transactions in such investments, as well as notes receivable from participants, qualify as parties-in-interest transactions, which are exempt from the prohibited transaction rules.